Keep your skin looking young with simple precautions you can easily incorporate into your daily life

-As well as damaging your lungs, the ageing effects on the skin are dramatic.
-Smoking damages the skin's collagen, etches lines around the mouth and eyes, and causes drier, rougher skin.
+As well as damaging your lungs, the aging effects on the skin are dramatic.
+Smoking damages the skin's collagen etches lines around the mouth and eyes and causes drier rougher skin.

-As well as combating skin-ageing free radicals, the A, C and E vitamins have other essential roles in maintaining your skin.
+As well as combating skin-aging free radicals, the A, C and E vitamins have other essential roles in maintaining your skin.

 It is important to eat fish oils and unrefined vegetable oils and to avoid the 'bad', saturated fats.

-Lines and wrinkles can be injected with collagen (which is extracted from animal sources), an anti-ageing strategy that must be done by a professional.
+Lines and wrinkles can be injected with collagen (which is extracted from animal sources), an anti-aging strategy that must be done by a professional.
 Top-up treatments are needed every 3-12 months.

 AHA skin peels